 Equal-Duration Limit (EDL) — Definition

-The Equal-Duration Limit (EDL) is a duration-calibration principle that specifies how eligibility for each office is measured over time.
+The Equal-Duration Limit (EDL) specifies how eligibility for each office is measured over time.
 Each office is assigned its own maximum allowable service length, expressed in terms or years, without aggregating service across different offices.
 EDL operates at the level of eligibility measurement and does not determine whether eligibility is exhausted or preserved.

 Rotation occurs only where eligibility is exhausted and cannot be restored.
 EDL does not determine that outcome.
 It defines how duration is calibrated within each office, while separate eligibility rules determine whether authorization is exhausted (producing rotation) or preserved through restoration.

-Under an Equal-Duration Limit, each office has an independent duration ceiling.
+Under EDL, each office has an independent duration ceiling.
 Service in one office does not count toward the duration limit of another.
 The principle operates at the level of calibration only.

 Core Function